2024 Los Angeles County Measure G

 2024 Los Angeles Measure G, officially the Los Angeles County Government Structure, Ethics and Accountability Charter Amendment, is a ballot measure which was approved by voters in Los Angeles County, California on November 5, 2024.
 The measure appeared on the ballot for all Los Angeles County elections.

 This measure would amend the county's charter to establish a directly-elected county executive position in Los Angeles County, as well as an independent ethics commission and a nonpartisan legislative analyst.
 Aside from San Francisco, which is a consolidated city-county, this would make Los Angeles the only Californian county to have a directly elected county executive.
 The Board of Supervisors would also increase from five to nine elected members and county departments would be required to present annual budgets in public meetings.

 The measure is the first significant amendment to the charter's definition of county government since the approval of the charter in 1912.

 Background

 Los Angeles County is currently governed by a five-member Board of Supervisors, which has appointed a Chief Administrative Officer since 1938 (renamed Chief Executive Officer since 2007).
 In addition, the Chair of Los Angeles County, the presiding officer over the Board of Supervisors, serves de facto as the executive leader of the county government.

-On July 3, 2024, County Chair Lindsey Horvath and Supervisor Janice Hahn introduced Measure G to the Board.
+Supervisor Lindsey Horvath was the driving force behind Measure G. On July 3, 2024, County Chair Horvath and Supervisor Janice Hahn introduced Measure G to the Board.
+On July 9, Supervisor Hilda Solis signaled her support.
 The Board voted 3-0 on July 30 to refer the measure to the voters, with supervisors Kathryn Barger and Holly Mitchell abstaining from the vote.